ngocdaothanh/java-devbox/tut/07.oop/README.md

 Abstraction is the most important principle.

 "Program to interfaces, not to concrete classes."
+=> "Program to abstraction, not to concrete implementations."

 The purpose is to create the structure/skeleton of the program.